bbannier/bbannier.github.com/_posts/2015-05-02-Writing-a-basic-clang-check.md

   matchers](http://clang.llvm.org/docs/LibASTMatchers.html) to filter out intesting source locations, and
-* with `check` we provide a function which is called by the clang machinery whenever a match was found and we can perform further actions (e.g. emit a warning).
+* with `check` we provide a function which is called by the clang machinery whenever a match was found; we can perform further actions here (e.g. emit a warning).

-In our case we want for any `virtual` method of some class check whether any of the class' bases defined a method with the same name, so our implementation strategy will be
+In our case we want tp check for any `virtual` method of some class whether any of the class' bases defined a method with the same name, and our implementation strategy will be

-* filter out declarations of virtual methods with a matcher registered in `registerMatchers`, and
+* filter out declarations of any virtual method with a matcher registered in `registerMatchers`, and
 * walk the bases of the matched class in `check` and compare to the matched `virtual` method.